 Costs covered by Medicare Supplemental Insurance

-Medicare Supplements coverage some or all of your costs left over after Medicare pays.
+Medicare Supplements cover some or all of your costs after Medicare pays.

 - Per occurrence deductible each time, you’re admitted into the Hospital